-- an agreement with General Electric Lighting, to form a joint venture to develop and market white light and colored HB LED lighting products. - a long-term purchase agreement for solar cells with Space Systems/Loral, a wholly-owned subsidiary of Loral Space & Communications. - a cooperative development agreement and a three-year purchase agreement with Sumitomo Electric to provide certain RF materials for use in cellular handsets.
+- a joint venture with General Electric Lighting to develop and market white light and colored HB LED lighting products. - a long-term purchase agreement for solar cells with Space Systems/Loral, a wholly-owned subsidiary of Loral Space & Communications. - a cooperative development agreement and a three-year purchase agreement with Sumitomo Electric to provide certain RF materials for use in cellular handsets.